BigSoftVideo/DOTEbase/search.md

 One can add multiple targets to a single search and combine them, which are combined with the logical operator OR.
 Thus, a search for more than one Search Term will show all add up the results that match each Search Term (removing any duplicates).
-If there is a filter (NOT), then the filter will be applied at the end to filter from the positive results.
+If there is a filter (NOT), then the filter will be applied at the end to filter from the positive results of the Search.

 ### Multiple searches